Zigzag is your journey to dog happiness

 our experts are always there to help you.

-So next time Max shits the carpet (for the third time),
+So next time Max poops the carpet (for the 3rd time),

 take a deep breath.
 And even throw in a little smile.